contact us

 Giuseppe Fusco is a freelance woodwind doubler in the NY/NJ area.
 He has held chairs in several Broadway orchestras including Rocktopia (2018), Charlie and the Chocolate Factory (2017), and Honeymoon in Vegas (2014).
 Giuseppe is also a four-time audition winner for the Radio City Christmas Spectacular orchestra, and has been a substitute musician for many additional Broadway shows since 2012.
 As a classical musician, Mr. Fusco has performed with the Philadelphia Orchestra, New Jersey Symphony, Princeton Symphony, the Little Orchestra Society, the Greenwich Symphony, and the Colonial Symphony.
 He is the co-founder of Chamber Music Society of North Jersey and has been active in performing chamber music recitals over the past ten years.
 Giuseppe is also a passionate wine lover, a level 3 candidate for the WSET award in Wine, and is pursuing a new career as a wine professional.
 He resides in West Orange with his wife Jordan, their daughter Sofia, and puppy Stanley.

-Clint Edwards - arranger
+Matt Castle - arranger

 Chris Badami - sound technician